 Enable these awesome new Chrome gestures to swipe back or forward

-If you choose to use traditional navigation keys on your smartphone, going “back” a web page within Chrome for Android is easy.
+Unlike the desktop version of the Chrome browser, Chrome for Android does not show the forward and back buttons.
+But if you choose to use traditional navigation keys on your smartphone, going “back” a web page within Chrome for Android is still easy.
+All you have to do is take your finger and swipe from left to right.
 But how do you then go forward?
 The forward button is actually hidden in the menu, so there are quite a few taps involved to perform that action.

 How to enable Chrome gestures